cardano-scaling/hydra/docs/docs/getting-started/installation.md

 ```

 :::tip
-This is enough for most use-cases.
+This is enough for most use cases.
 Unless you want to install everything from source code, you can skip the next sections and go directly to [Quick Start](/docs/getting-started/quickstart).
 :::

 ## Using Nix

 We provide a `shell.nix` to set up a development environment.
-So a simple call to nix-shell should put everything in place for building, testing and general development.
+So a simple call to nix-shell should put everything in place for building, testing, and general development.
 Make sure the following caches are listed in your `nix.conf` for a speedy setup:

 ```nix title="nix.conf"